DLvalentine/nuntium/README.md

 # nuntium
-Nuntium (Latin for `news`!) is (going to be) a news/stock/etc. feed reader for CLI and other displays.
+Nuntium (Latin for `news`!) is a news/stock/etc. feed reader for CLI and (eventually) other displays.

 I'll add some more info here as development continues, but in the meantime here's a *sick* gif: